samuelcolvin/Bokeh.jl/doc/other/bokeh_bindings.md

 #### DataRange1d

-What's the actual purpse of a `DataRange1d`?
+What's the actual purpose of a `DataRange1d`?
 It doesn't actually contain (in it's simplest form) any extra information.

 Extra fields: